Skip to content

 Example download from Github releases

-This program doesn't require an installation process; it's downloaded and launched as a standalone executable.
+This program doesn't require an installation; it's downloaded and launched as a standalone executable.
 On Windows, extract the downloaded archive, and move the folder to a location of your choice.
 For example, C:\Program Files\molchanica.
 Run by double-clicking molchanica.exe.
 You may pin to the task bar or start menu as desired for your workflow.
 Windows will automatically find the application when searching using the Windows key.

 The files in the archive vary slightly by operating system.
 For example, the Linux version includes a shell script for setup on the Gnome GUI.
-The versions with GPU support also include a CUDA library file.
+The versions with GPU support also include a CUDA FFT library file.
 The Linux version includes a standalone icon file, while the Windows one embeds this in the application.
-The Readme is included in the downloads.
+The Readme is included in downloads.
 Below is an example archive contents:

 Example of the contents of a downloaded zip

-On Linux, how you launch it depends on your distribution.
+On Linux, how you launch depends on your distribution.
 You may launch it directly from CLI, but some distros don't allow double-clicking from the GUI.
 On Gnome distributions (Like Ubuntu and Debian), run setup_linux_desktop.sh, packaged with the executable.
 This creates a Desktop entry, which allows the program to be pinned to the side menu, or launched from search.
 Don't run this with sudo, or it won't be able to create the Desktop entry.

 We provide two types of downloads: Ones marked _nocuda, and ones without.
 The ones not marked as _nocuda are much larger due to the inclusion of CuFFT (see below).
 If you have an Nvidia GPU, download the normal archive.
 If not, download the _nocuda one.